code-423n4/2023-10-zksync/docs/Smart contract Section/Batches & L2 blocks on zkSync.md

 There was a huge outcry in the community for us to return the information for L2 blocks in `block.number`, `block.timestamp`, as well as `blockhash`, because of discrepancy of runtime execution and returned data by API.

-However, there were over 15mln L2 blocks, while less than 200k batches, meaning that if we simply “switch” from returning L1 batches’ info to L2 block’s info, some contracts (especially those that use `block.number` for measuring time intervals instead of `block.timestamp`) will break.
+However, there were over 15mln L2 blocks, while less than 200k batches, meaning that if we simply “switched” from returning L1 batches’ info to L2 block’s info, some contracts (especially those that use `block.number` for measuring time intervals instead of `block.timestamp`) would break.
 For that, we decided to have an accelerated migration process, i.e. the `block.number` will grow faster and faster, until it becomes roughly 8x times the L2 block production speed, allowing it to gradually reach the L2 block number, after which the information on the L2 `block.number` will be returned.
 The blocks the info of which will be returned during this process are called “virtual blocks”.
 Their information will never be available in any of our APIs, which should not be a major breaking change, since our API already mostly works with L2 blocks, while L1 batches’s information is returned in the runtime.

 ## Adapting for Solidity